 Now, you could spend two decades learning the intricacies of these story points like me—

-I engineered the Atomizer for writers like Katie who want to spend more time writing stories and less time learning how to put their stories together.
+I engineered Subtext for writers like Katie who want to spend more time writing stories and less time learning how to put their stories together.
 With only a fraction of understanding, this 16-year-old crafted a deeply emotional story that stands up to the efforts of those twice or three times her age.

 Imagine the number of stories waiting to be told by those with decades more experience behind them.